ExCALIBUR-NEPTUNE/NESO/examples/DriftReduced/README.md

-The following describes the examples that are currently available for the `H3LAPD` solver.
+The following describes the examples that are currently available for the `DriftReduced` solver.
 To build the solver executable, follow the instructions for building NESO in the [top-level README](../../README.md).